Jaenal80/Lung-sound-Classification/README.md

 > **Note:**
 > Given licensing and distribution rights restrictions, the dataset files are not attached directly in this repository.
 > Users are advised to visit each of the links listed above to access the dataset through its official source.
+> If you have any questions or confirmations please email: Jaetoga33@gmail.com.
+Thank you.

 ---